 While there are no nutritional supplements that specifically treat osteomyelitis, these supplements may help strengthen your immune system and may be good for your overall health:

-- Vitamin C (250 to 500 mg, 2 times a day).
-Lower dose if diarrhea develops.
-Vitamin C supplements may interact with other medications, including chemotherapy drugs, estrogen, warfarin (Coumadin), and others.
+- Vitamin C. Vitamin C supplements may interact with other medications, including chemotherapy drugs, estrogen, warfarin (Coumadin), and others.

-- Vitamin E (400 to 800 IU per day).
-Vitamin E can interact with a number of medications, including blood thinners, so ask your doctor before taking it.
+- Vitamin E. Vitamin E can interact with a number of medications, including blood thinners, so ask your doctor before taking it.

-- Vitamin A (10,000 IU per day).
-Do not use if you are, or may become, pregnant.
+- Vitamin A. DO NOT use if you are, or may become, pregnant.
 Vitamin A interacts with a number of medications, including some that are available over the counter.
 Some of these interactions can be dangerous.
 Ask your doctor before taking vitamin A.

-- Probiotics -- Acidophilus and bifidobacteria (1 to 3 capsules per day, or 1 to 5 million organisms per day).
+- Probiotics.
+Acidophilus and bifidobacteria.
 Taking antibiotics can often upset the balance of good and bad bacteria in your intestines.
 These "friendly" bacteria can help keep your intestinal tract healthy.
 If you take drugs to suppress your immune system, ask your doctor before taking probiotics.

 While there are no herbs that specifically treat osteomyelitis, these herbs may help strengthen your immune system and reduce infection:

-- Echinacea (Echinacea spp.) -- may help strengthen your immune system.
+- Echinacea (Echinacea spp.).
+May help strengthen your immune system.
 People with autoimmune disease, such as lupus or rheumatoid arthritis, as well as those with HIV, should not take echinacea.
+People who have allergies to daisy and/or ragweed can be allergic to echinacea.

 You may also want to ask a qualified herbal practitioner about an infusion of burdock root (Arctium lappa), yellow dock (Rumex crispus), yarrow (Achillea millefolium), cleavers (Galium aparine), and licorice root (Glycyrrhiza glabra).
-Drink 2 to 3 cups a day.
-Do not use licorice if you have high blood pressure or congestive heart failure.
+DO NOT use licorice if you have high blood pressure or congestive heart failure.
 Avoid burdock, licorice, and yarrow if you take blood thinners.
-Do not take yellow dock if you take digoxin or diuretics.
+DO NOT take yellow dock if you take digoxin or diuretics.
 Be sure to tell your medical doctor about the herbs before you take them.

 To help abscesses heal, an experienced botanical medicine prescriber may make a paste from the powders of goldenseal root and slippery elm (Ulmus fulva).
 Ask your medical doctor how to use this paste without aggravating the infected area, and then apply as directed.